 Dr Anthony Mobasser is an expert in dental bridges to replace your missing tooth or to redo your old bridge.
 During his 30 plus years in his practice, replacing thousands missing teeth, that looks great and function well in his Los Angeles based cosmetic and reconstructive dental practice.
 A dental bridge is the gold standard to replace missing teeth (the Pontics).
-It is a fixed prosthesis as opposed to removable prosthesis and it is used to replace one or more missing teeth.
+Permanent bridge is a fixed prosthesis as opposed to removable prosthesis and it is used to replace one or more missing teeth.
 Bridges can be placed on two natural teeth (the abutments), or it can be placed on dental implants, in some cases combination of natural teeth and implant can also be used.
 In order to have a bridge the patient must have the adjacent teeth next to the missing tooth.
-Dr Mobasser is considered an expert since he has placed over 7000 bridges during his practice.
+Dr Mobasser is considered an expert since he has placed over 7500 bridges during his practice.
 When it comes to replacing missing teeth there are few options, which all must be considered.
 Options such as tooth implant or removable bridge are alternatives to having fixed bridge.
 Now days porcelain bridges can be done with Zerconia, Lava, Emax, Silicone dissilicate, PFM, PFG.
 Ask our Porcelain bridge expert Dr Mobasser, which will be best for your mouth, to give you the best Aesthetics and Function.
 Each porcelain have different cosmetic properties, different strength, and different wear on the opposing teeth, which can cause wearing down your natural opposing teeth.